 I was days away from turning 37, and I had this plan to celebrate by running 37 kilometers.
 Instead, I was stuck on the couch, wrestling with a tough question: If I can’t run, who am I?

 Running isn’t just a hobby; it’s how I stay sane, how I connect with myself and the world around me.
-The idea that I might not be able to complete this dream of running 7 marathons in 7 days on 7 continents was terrifying.
+The idea that I might not be able to complete this dream of running around the world was terrifying.
 What happens if I can’t do it?

 Finding Meaning in the Mess